 - (a) Dispatch Principles include:

 - (1) system reliability;

 - (2) system security violations;

 - (3) ancillary problems;

 - (4) lack of reserve;

 - (5) economic dispatch (for the Tennant Creek power system and Alice Springs power system); and

-- (6) Security Constrained Economic Dispatch (for the Darwin-Katherine power system).
+- (6) Security Constrained Economic Dispatch (for the Darwin-Katherine power system); and

+- (6)(7) where practicable, in normal operation, scheduling ancillary services from generating systems operated by Generators (other than Territory Generation) that pay for ancillary services under A6.11 should result in an equivalent or increased dispatch level (for the Darwin-Katherine power system).

 - (b) The Power System Controller's SCADA system will execute instructions for Automatic Generation Control (AGC) dispatch

-- (c) Dispatch criteria include:

-- (1) power system security;

-- (2) frequency Control and dispatch of ancillary services;

-- (3) energy market dispatch; - (4) (deleted); - (5) unplanned generation and network outages; - (6) overall efficiency of energy production; - (7) minimum/maximum load limits of individual generating unit; - (8) rate of fast pick-up of individual generating unit; and - (9) voltage support. - (d) The Power System Controller will determine the setting of frequency bias; - (e) The Power System Controller may issue manual dispatch instructions to a Generator, - (f) Non-conforming Generators.

-The Power System Controller will:

-- (1) monitor the performance of Generators connected to a power system; - (2) instruct a Generator to rectify the performance of the non-conforming Generators, and - (3) instruct a Generator to disconnect non-conforming Generators if the Generator fails to rectify the associated problems.
+- (c) Dispatch criteria include: - (1) power system security, - (2) frequency Control and dispatch of ancillary services; - (3) energy market dispatch; - (4) (deleted); - (5) unplanned generation and network outages; - (6) overall efficiency of energy production; - (7) minimum/maximum load limits of individual generating unit; - (8) rate of fast pick-up of individual generating unit; and - (9) voltage support. - (d) The Power System Controller will determine the setting of frequency bias; - (e) The Power System Controller may issue manual dispatch instructions to a Generator, - (f) Non-conforming Generators.
+The Power System Controller will: - (1) monitor the performance of Generators connected to a power system; - (2) instruct a Generator to rectify the performance of the non-conforming Generators, and - (3) instruct a Generator to disconnect non-conforming Generators if the Generator fails to rectify the associated problems.